Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/00-introduction-meta.md

 For abundant organisms in a metagenome sample, there are likely to be enough data to generate reasonable genome coverage.
 However, this is not the case for low abundance organisms.
 Often deeper sequencing/ more total sequencing data is required to assemble the genomes of these organisms.
 If you research question can be addressed by considering the most abundant organisms, you need do less sequencing than if you question requires an understanding of the rarest organisms.

 Depending on the question your dataset is trying to answer and how many samples you will need to sequence, the cost of both preparing the samples and the computational effort required to analyse them can become prohibitively expensive quickly.
 This is especially the case when you are trying to include biological or technical replication in your experimental design.

-For more information on considerations for experimental design in sequencing see our other course [Statistical Design - Understanding Experimental design](https://cloud-span.github.io/experimental_design01-principles/02-design/index.html) or [Statistical Design - Statistical analysis](https://cloud-span.github.io/experimental_design01-principles/03-statistical-analysis/index.html).

 ### Amplicon sequencing